rimapaul/dev1-a2-promotion/problem_1.md

     > Hint: An invalid file will throw an exception if it is not found.

   * Read in the order file, line by line by calling your `OrderReader` object's `read(filename)` method.

+  * If the file has an invalid format, throw a custom exception

   > Hint: Put all the file reading code in a `OrderReader` class.